rwxaws/5G-planning-using-a-GA/README.md

   - crossover (include the crossover operators used by the genetic algorithm)
   - helper_funcs (functions that are used in the project and does NOT have an appropriate place)
     - helper.py
+    - generators_funcs.py
   - mutation (include the mutation operators used by the genetic algorithm)
   - selection (include the selection operators used by the genetic algorithm)
-  - network_funcs (functions that calculate certain network related values such as: rain attenuation and the distance between cells and/or users)
+  - network (functions that calculate certain network related values such as: rain attenuation and the distance between cells and/or users)
+    - net_funcs.py
   - objs (defines the classes that are used in the project)
     - user.py
     - cell.py
+    - plan.py
   - main.py (the main file, from which the algorithm is implemented)
 - README.md (the file you are currently reading)
+- LICENSE (The license file)